 Joy Buolamwini – MIT Media Lab, Graduate Researcher

-Craig Campbell – NYC Mayor’s Office of Data Analytics, Special Advisor
+Craig Campbell – Assistant Director for Policy & Operations at the Mayor’s Office of Data Analytics

 Anne Carblanc – Head of OECD Division on Digital Economy Policy